-3.2.4.2 The Malmesbury Community Area Remainder housing land supply requirement is for an indicative number of 116 homes to be identified between 2014 and 20263.
+- 3.2.4.1 A large majority of residents do not wish to see major new housing developments in Ashton Keynes which would inevitably lead to a significant change in the character of the Village or creating village sprawl. - 3.2.4.2 The Malmesbury Community Area Remainder housing land supply requirement is for an indicative number of 84 homes to be identified between 2017 and 20263.
 A starting point for the allocation of new homes required in Ashton Keynes by 2026 (and other villages in the Community Area) in accordance with the Core Strategy requirement would be proportionally in relation to their existing population, but that this will be modified by consideration of such factors as the individual vision for each village, the existence of designations such as greenfield sites, the conservation area, the settlement boundary and the individual sustainability credentials of villages in relation to local facilities and transport links and the existence of particular local needs and opportunities.